A Guide to Active Listening Skills in Educationby Becton Loveless

 Students can be taught active listening skills over time.
 However, it also means that the student adopts new habits when it comes to listening to a teacher.
 Physically, a student should try to maintain eye contact with their educators.
 Eye contact is a simple way of focusing on a speaker and improving concentration on the message being communicated.

 While a speaker is communicating their thoughts and major points, the student shouldn’t interrupt.
 Listeners do not try to rush the speaker but instead let them finish making their points.
 Listeners shouldn’t make assumptions about what is being communicated or the speaker’s conclusions and instead simply allow the speaker to finish making their points.
-After the speaker has finished making their points is when students should feel free to ask questions, and students should be encouraged to engaged with their teacher about the topics that were discussed.
+After the speaker has finished making their points is when students should feel free to ask questions, and students should be encouraged to engage with their teacher about the topics that were discussed.

 Students should also be taught how to synthesize.
 Synthesis involves repeating what the speaker said in the listener’s own words.
 Students should learn how to repeat with their own words the points that their teacher made.
 They can do this independently or when speaking to a teacher.
 Finally, students should be taught how to understand the message as a whole.
-It’s important to pick up on the details of what a teacher is discussion, but it’s also important to identify the overall message.
+It’s important to pick up on the details of what a teacher is discussing, but it’s also important to identify the overall message.
 Only by paying attention to both can a student come to a full understanding of a teacher’s lesson.